CraguS-1902/Auth-API/README.md

 <img src="images/terminal.png" height="520">
 <img src="images/discord.png" height="520">

 A Simple Auth API with Discord interactions and verification system.
-Create your own databases and have an overview of your user data
+Create your own databases and have an overview of your user data.

+Featurs like Auto Server Join, Verify System, Database, reset/set key command

 <p align="right">(<a href="#top">back to top</a>)</p>